Samsung heir appears at court for his bribery trial

 As a defendant in a criminal case, Lee, 51, is required to attend the trial.

-The case against Lee centered on whether three horses donated by Samsung Group should be considered bribes aimed at winning Park’s favor in the conglomerate’s succession planning.
+The case against Lee centred on whether three horses donated by Samsung Group should be considered bribes aimed at winning Park’s favour in the conglomerate’s succession planning.
 The horses were given to the daughter of Park’s confidante, Choi Seo-won, a professional equestrian.

-The Supreme Court said the appeals court erred in not recognizing the horses as bribes given by Samsung to win favors, raising the possibility of Lee returning to jail.
+The Supreme Court said the appeals court erred in not recognising the horses as bribes given by Samsung to win favours, raising the possibility of Lee returning to jail.

-Lee, vice chairman of the group’s flagship company Samsung Electronics Co (005930.KS), has already served one year of detention but walked free last year after the appellate court halved a lower court’s five-year jail sentence and suspended it for three years.
+Lee, vice chairman of the group’s flagship company Samsung Electronics Co, has already served one year of detention but walked free last year after the appellate court halved a lower court’s five-year jail sentence and suspended it for three years.

 The trial comes as current South Korean President Moon Jae-in seeks help from big business leaders to resuscitate a fragile economy.
 Data on Thursday showed South Korean economic growth slowed more than expected in the third quarter.